CommonArch/distro-template/README.md

 You must also have Git installed, either on your host system if you're running Linux, or within your WSL installation on Windows.

-[Skip to usage](#Usage) (for how to update your system to your latest image or switch to a different image, after installing the ISO you build by the following the steps below)
+[System Usage](#Usage) (for how to update your system to your latest image or switch to a different image, after installing the ISO you build by the following the steps below)

 ## Instructions